SkyHorizon3/SSE-Dynamic-String-Distributor/README.md

 ﻿# Features

-- This SKSE plugin allows you to replace existing game strings with new ones defined in jsons\
+- This SKSE plugin allows you to replace existing game strings with new ones defined in jsons
-- Esp/esm/esl version independent text replacements\
+- Esp/esm/esl version independent text replacements
 - Primarily designed for translations generated via [SSE Auto Translator](https://www.nexusmods.com/skyrimspecialedition/mods/111491)﻿.

 # JSON-Configuration

-- The json-configuration works similar to the esp/esm/esl-plugin list\
+- The json-configuration works similar to the esp/esm/esl-plugin list
 - Within SKSE\Plugins\DynamicStringDistributor, create a folder named after the ESP/ESM/ESL you want to create replacements for (e.g.
 SKSE\Plugins\DynamicStringDistributor\skyrim.esm)\
-- Inside each of those folders named like plugins you can put json files with any name and following [scheme](https://github.com/SkyHorizon3/SSE-Dynamic-String-Distributor/blob/main/doc/Doc.md)﻿﻿\
+- Inside each of those folders named like plugins you can put json files with any name and following [scheme](https://github.com/SkyHorizon3/SSE-Dynamic-String-Distributor/blob/main/doc/Doc.md)﻿﻿
-- JSON files are only loaded from the folder if the corresponding plugin is in your active plugin list\
+- JSON files are only loaded from the folder if the corresponding plugin is in your active plugin list
-- Conflicts between JSON definitions within plugin folders are solved by the position of the active plugin in your plugin list.\
+- Conflicts between JSON definitions between plugin folders are solved by the position of the active plugin in your plugin list
 - Conflicts inside of the plugin folders are solved alphabetically
   - Use SSE Auto Translator﻿ for automation